ImperialCollegeLondon/IsothermFittingTool/README.md

 ## Main features

 - Fit adsorption isotherms to dual-site Langmuir (DSL) and dual-site Sips (DSS) isotherms
-- Isotherm fitting can be done using either maximum log-likelihood estimation (MLE) or weight least sum of squares (WSS)
+- Isotherm fitting can be done using either maximum log-likelihood estimation (MLE) or weighted least sum of squares (WSS)
 - Determines ellipsoidal confidence regions based on the covariance of the data to fitted parameters
 - Generates contour plots for combinations of parameter pairs to identify correlation between parameters
 - Generates plot of uncertainty in isotherm (solid loading) with respect to pressure based on uncertainty in fitted parameters